MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-02.md

     * **Select an Azure Container Registry**: Select the name of the registry you created previously.
     * **Select a repository**: Select **pythoncontainer**.
     * **Select a tag**: Select **latest**.
-    * **Select a .env file to set the environment variables for the container instance**: Select the *.env* file you created in step one.
+    * **Select a .env file to set the environment variables for the container instance**: Select the *.env* file you created in step two.
     * **Enable ingress for applications that need an HTTP endpoint**: Select **Enable**.
     * **Select the HTTP traffic that the endpoint will accept**: Select **External**.
     * **Port the container is listening on**: Set to 8000 (Django) or 5000 (Flask).

     :::image type="content" source="media/tutorial-container-apps/visual-studio-code-create-container-app-03.gif" alt-text="Screenshot showing how to create an Azure Container app in an environment in Visual Studio Code." lightbox="media/tutorial-container-apps/visual-studio-code-create-container-app-03.gif":::